-The Company is as an authorised distributor under the Electricity Act 1989 and holds a Licence granted by the Secretary of State.
 As a distribution network operator ("DNO"), the Company is regulated by the Office of Gas and Electricity Markets ("Ofgem"), which in turn, is governed by the Gas and Electricity Markets Authority ("GEMA").
 Ofgem requires the DNOs to operate within a regulatory framework known as a price control, the purpose of which is to protect the interests of end consumers by setting an upper limit on the amount the DNOs can charge for the use of their networks.
 The completion of the 2020/21 Regulatory Year (on 31 March 2021), represented the end of year six of the current RIIO-ED1 price control, which became effective on 1 April 2015 and is due to end on 31 March 2023 (the "ED1 period").

-The principal activity of the Company is the distribution of electricity to approximately 2.3 million customers connected to its electricity distribution network (the "Network") throughout the areas of West Yorkshire, East Yorkshire, almost all of South Yorkshire, together with parts of North Yorkshire, Derbyshire, Nottinghamshire, Lincolnshire and Lancashire.
-The Company's Network includes over 55,000 kilometres of overhead and underground cables and over 36,000 substations.
+The principal activity of the Company is the distribution of electricity to approximately 1.6 million customers connected to its electricity distribution network (the "Network") within its distribution services area in the northeast of England, which extends from North Northumberland, south to York and west to the Pennines.
+The Network includes over 41,000 kilometres of overhead and underground cables and over 28,000 substations.
 Electricity is received from National Grid's transmission system and from generators connected directly to the Network, and then distributed at voltages of up to 132 kilovolts.